denizyennerr/Analysis-of-Flight-Delays-and-Cancellations/README.md

 We skip id, flight, tailnum, time_hour as they are identifiers or contain redundant information.

 ```
-import seaborn as sns
-import matplotlib.pyplot as plt

 # Set the target column
 target_column = 'dep_delay'